banner-img

 Praline is a simple confection that you can make with staple ingredients.
 The best part?
 There are multiple varieties that you can try if you are bored or simply aren't a fan of some ingredients.

 Pralines are essentially a type of candy.
 Their recipes change depending on where they are made and what ingredients are used to make them.
-They are sugary and are known for their nutty flavour thanks to the caramelised nuts, which have a fudgy-soft texture.
+They are sugary and are known for their nutty flavor thanks to the caramelized nuts, which have a fudgy-soft texture.
 It is believed that the dessert was created in France for the first time and that the recipe for caramelized almonds was brought to the USA by French settlers in the 1700s.

 In this article, we will look at five classic praline recipes that you can try this holiday season.